 Place the body on a suitable working surface.
 Use a soft pad in order to avoid damage to the surface.
+Insert the bridge with the pickup into the cutout on the body as illustrated.

-Ensure the bridge is aligned with the pre-drilled screw holes.
+Ensure the pickup sits in the centre of the hole and is aligned with the pre-drilled screw holes.
 Attach the bridge using the supplied screws.
+If necessary, adjust the position of the earthing wire so that the bridge can be mounted flat on the guitar body using the fastening screws.